Finding an

 Serious professional private educators, like professionals

-in other fields, maintain active memberships in various
+in any other field, maintain active memberships in various

 professional organizations (e.g. the National Council of

-abreast of cutting-edge trends and developments, create and
+to keep abreast of cutting-edge trends and developments,

 resume and references